gvwilson/sensibleadventures/gleam/gleam.md

 ugly warty drooling smelly things and *get him!*" Number One roared.

 Gleam gave the wagon one last push, then scrambled up over the backboard.
-He glanced back to see the snarly-dogs surge to their feet.
+He glanced back to see the clankers surge to their feet.
 They snuffled at the ground, trying to pick up a scent.
 A moment later one of them yelped.
 "Yes, yes, go, go!"
-Number One shouted, kicking the nearest snarly-dog in the rump.
-The snarly-dogs scrambled over one another and raced after the wagon.
+Number One shouted, kicking the nearest clanker in the rump.
+The clankers scrambled over one another and raced after the wagon.

 "Uh oh," Gleam said out loud.
 He squeezed between the steel drums and hopped onto the front seat, then twisted around to look back again.
-The snarly-dogs were getting closer.
+The clankers were getting closer.
 He slapped the seat with his hand as if that would make the wagon go faster.
 "Come on!" he told it.
 "Come on!"

-The wagon was rolling faster now, but the snarly-dogs were still gaining ground.
+The wagon was rolling faster now, but the clankers were still gaining ground.
 They yelped and howled as they narrowed the gap an inch at a time.
 Their fangs gleamed in the dregs of light that spittered and spattered from drums of light behind Gleam.

 But then the road tilted over the mountain's shoulder.
 The wagon picked up speed.
-The snarly-dogs started to fall behind.
+The clankers started to fall behind.
 They howled with disappointment as the wagon pulled away from them.

 "Woo hoo!"
 Gleam shouted as the wagon went faster and faster down the